T33py/DSTIntegration/README.md

    - "-id" or "-ids" is used to pass a comma-sepparated list of subject IDs that you wish to retrieve tables for.
 This does not currently support any whitespace.
    - "-dslu" or "-ds" is the maximum number of days that has passed sinc the last table update.
  - Retrieve metadata of a table using "-metadata" or "-md" it takes one optional argument.
-   - "id" is the ID of the table to retrieve.
+   - "-id" is the ID of the table to retrieve.

 **Missing functionality of note:**
  - parsing strings in the commandline (arguments surrounded by "")